 Hands-On Painting Workshop With Seongmin Ahn

 Keep your garden growing and your flowers flowing with Seong Min Ahn's helpful instruction on the subject of Asian traditional color painting.
-In three-hour long workshop Ms. Ahn will explore the meaning of the peony in Asian art and culture.
-She will guide you how to paint peonies step by step through painting demonstrations.
+In this three-hour workshop Ms. Ahn will explore the meaning of the peony in Asian art and culture.
+She will guide you showing how to paint peonies step by step.
 Along the way you'll learn wonderful Asian style folk painting techniques and how to build lovely flower images.

 Note: Material fee includes an Asian brush and mulberry papers.
 The ink will be shared with participants.